Almost Isotropy-Maximal Manifolds of Non-negative Curvature: Preliminaries

 \subsection{Torus Actions}

 In this subsection we will recall notation and facts about smooth $G$-actions on smooth $n$-manifolds, $M$, in the special case when $G$ is a torus.
-We first recall the definition of an {\em isotropy-maximal torus action} and an {\em almost isotropy-maximal torus action}.
-See \cite{ES2} for more details about such actions.
+We first recall the definitions of an {\em isotropy-maximal torus action} and an {\em almost isotropy-maximal torus action}.